UCLA-VAST/minimap2-acceleration/README.md

 2	52	41	52
 2	61	35	61
 ...
+EOR
+...
 ```

 ##### Output File

 The dumped output file is also an EOF terminated plain text file.
 It also has multiple continuous blocks until the end of the file.

 The first line is an integer `n` which is the count of anchors.
 Following is `n` lines, each line is two integer values `f` and `p`. `f` is the score for the best chain ending at the corresponding anchor computed in the chaining algorithm, while `p` is the best predecessor anchor for this chain (-1 means the chain has only one anchor which is the current one).
+At the ending of one task, there will be a line of `EOR`.

 A sample dumped output file: